 She focuses on issues related to environmental policy making and constitutional litigation.
 She is currently a researcher in Dejusticias Litigation area.

 Helena earned an LLB and a B.A. in Political Science from the Universidad de Los Andes.
 Before joining the Dejusticia team, she worked in diverse projects in Revista Semana, including Reconciliación Colombia, where she published articles on transitional justice and reparation for the victims of the armed conflict.

 Her work has focused on the promotion and defense of environmental democracy, especially as related to extractive industries.
 She has also worked on issues of land planning, climate change, and other environmental issues related to the peace agreement.

-Lawyer of the National University of Colombia, with a Master’s degree in Legal Sociology from the International Institute of Legal Sociology of Oñati.
+Hobeth graduated as a lawyer from the National University of Colombia, with a Master’s degree in Legal Sociology from the International Institute of Legal Sociology of Oñati.
 He has research experience in criminal law, ethnic rights, transitional justice, agrarian law and socio-territorial problems in Colombia.
 In Dejusticia, he has worked on issues related to the implementation of the Final Peace Agreement, ESC rights and fiscal policy.
 He currently serves as a researcher in the area of Transitional Justice.

 Previously, Isabel worked as a professional of international cooperation projects for development in conflict zones in Colombia and as adviser to the national government in multilateral negotiation.